Plovdiv

-Plovdiv (Пловдив, /bg/) is the second-largest city in Bulgaria, 144 km (93 miles) southeast of the capital Sofia.
-It had a population of 329,489 as of 2024 and 540,000 in the greater metropolitan area.
-Plovdiv is a cultural hub in Bulgaria and was the European Capital of Culture in 1999 and 2019.
-The city is an important economic, transport, cultural, and educational centre.
-Plovdiv joined the UNESCO Global Network of Learning Cities in 2016.
+Plovdiv (Пловдив, /bg/) is the second-largest city in Bulgaria and the most populous city in the Bulgarian part of the historic region of Thrace, located 144 km (93 miles) southeast of the capital Sofia.
+It is considered the oldest European continually inhabited city, having been inhabited since c.
+6,000 BCE.
+It had a population of 329,489 as of 2024 and 540,000 in its greater metropolitan area.
+An important economic, transport, cultural, and educational hub of Bulgaria, Plovdiv was the European Capital of Culture in 2019, and joined the UNESCO Global Network of Learning Cities in 2016.

-Archeological symbols of Plovdiv

 Plovdiv is in a fertile region of south-central Bulgaria on the two banks of the Maritsa River.
 The city has historically developed on seven syenite hills, some of which are 250 m high.
 Because of these hills, Plovdiv is often referred to in Bulgaria as "The City of the Seven Hills".
 There is evidence of habitation in the area dating back to the 6th millennium BC, when the first Neolithic settlements were established.
 The city was subsequently a Thracian settlement named Pulpudeva, later being conquered and ruled also by Persians, Ancient Macedonians, Celts, Romans, Byzantines, Goths, Huns, Bulgarians, Thraco-Romans, Bulgars, Slavic tribes, Crusaders, and Ottoman Turks.

 Philippopolis (Greek: Φιλιππούπολις) was founded as a polis by the father of Alexander the Great, Philip the Great, the king of ancient Macedonia, settling there both Thracians and 2,000 Macedonians (Greeks) in 342 BC.
 Control of the city alternated between the Macedonian kingdom and the Thracian Odrysian kingdom during the Hellenistic period; the Macedonian king Philip V reoccupied the city in 183 BC and his successor Perseus held the city with the Odrysians until the Roman Republic conquered the Macedonian kingdom in 168 BC.
 Philippopolis became the capital of the Roman province of Thracia.
 The city was at the centre of the road network of inland Thrace, and the strategic Via Militaris was crossed by several other roads at the site, leading to the Danube, the Aegean Sea, and the Black Sea.
 The Roman emperor Marcus Aurelius built a new wall around the city.

 In Late Antiquity, Philippopolis was an important stronghold, but was sacked in 250 during the Crisis of the Third Century, after the Siege of Philippopolis by the Goths led by Cniva.
 After this the settlement contracted, though it remained a major city, with the city walls rebuilt and new Christian basilicas and Roman baths constructed in the 4th century.
 The city was again sacked by the Huns in 441/442, and the walls were again rebuilt.
 Roman Philippopolis resisted another attack, by the Avars in the 580s, after the walls were renewed yet again by Justinian the Great.